 - Label and store blood container for processing

 - Conduct interviews, take vital signs and test blood samples to screen donors at a blood bank

 - Analyze information and make appropriate recommendations

-Do I have to take a New York State License examination when I complete the Phlebotomy training?
+Do I have to take a New York State License examination when I complete the Phlebotomy class?

-In New York State there is no license, certification or exam required when you complete your Phlebotomy Technician course.
-When you finish your Phlebotomy training, the Manhattan Institute will issue you a diploma.
+In New York State, there is no license, certification or exam required when you complete your Phlebotomy Technician course.
+When you finish your Phlebotomy training, Manhattan Institute will issue you a diploma.

-I’ve already taken an allied medical course and some Phlebotomy was covered.
+I’ve already taken an allied medical course and some Phlebotomy Training was covered.
 However, I am not feeling confident as a Phlebotomist.
-How much training is needed for performing blood draws and the other tasks required of a Phlebotomist?
+How much training do I need to perform blood draws and the other tasks required of a Phlebotomist?